CS480UIC/covid_tracing/documentation/glossary.md

     employee and student particion department

-Cascade and restrict actions for dependeny relationships
+Cascade and restrict actions for dependeny relationships:

+    scheudle contains the plural attribute.
+The primarykey of the new table is the composite of the plural attribute and the foreign key.
+    The new table that is to be created is dependend on the schedule table, so the primary key cascade and foriegn key restricts rules are specified.

-Cascade and restrict rules on foreign keys that implement dependency relationships
+Cascade and restrict rules on foreign keys that implement dependency relationships:

     university unique, required